vamsibanda/forex-rl-challenge/README.md

 Why use my features as environment summary? because they're performing well!

 # Participation into the Forex RL Challenge
-**example.py** contains an implementation, which balances a long-short portfolio.
+**example.py** contains an implementation, which balances a long-short FX portfolio.

 Up to 2x leverage is allowed.
 Your objective is to outperform following risk metrics.